ThunderSoft-XA/RB1-StyleTransfer/README.md

-b.Using MediaServer tool and start up the push stream server. c.Run gst_selfy_test to complete camera data acquisition, selfy segment algorithm inference, and appsrc push to the local port of device. d.The MediaServer stream server generates the RTSP stream. e.The mobile connects to QRB2210 AP wifi and plays RTSP streams  for show depth estimation result by EasyPlayer.
+b.Using MediaServer tool and start up the push stream server. c.Run gst_selfy_test to complete camera data acquisition, selfy segment algorithm inference, and appsrc push to the local port of device. d.The MediaServer stream server generates the RTSP stream. e.The mobile connects to QRB2210 AP wifi and plays RTSP streams  for show artistic style transfer result by EasyPlayer.

 Qualcomm® QRB2210 SoC Open Kits